Enegnei/AppleVsFBI/AppleVsFBI.md

 ## Is the FBI demanding Apple “break encryption”?
 #### 1) What 'encryption' are we dealing with here?

-Based on [page 2 of the first public court order](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf), the FBI is demanding Apple build a custom mobile iOS (which the public has nicknamed “FBiOS”) with two standard passcode security features disabled: the 10-try limit & escalating time delays.
+The FBI is demanding Apple build a custom mobile iOS with two standard passcode security features disabled: the 10-try limit & escalating time delays ([see pg 2](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf)).

+> *Note: Court filings & articles refer to the custom mobile iOS by different names, most commonly 'GovtOS' & 'FBiOS'.
+For the purposes of consistency to avoid confusion, this overview will use 'FBiOS.'*

 ![compliance terms](https://pbs.twimg.com/media/CbYZuw7XEAAaziz.png)